begyyal/shjp/README.md

 #### Command format
 `shjp.sh [1]`
-1. Json file path or json string.
+1. Json file path or json value.
+If stdin is pipe, it is used instead of 1.

 ***
 ### Get value from the compilation result